meavia-jing/sBlot/Documentation/Sblot Documentation.md

     padding: 2px;">Figure 7.
 The density plot shows the posterior preference for two features (F1, F2) in an area</div>
 </center>

-[Part 2.5](#configpre) shows how to setup the config plot file for generating preference plots.
+[Part 2.5](#configpre) shows how to set-up the config plot file for generating preference plots.
 [Part 3.4](#pythonpre) shows how to execute the function to draw the preference plots.

 ### 1.4 DIC plots <a name="DIC"></a>
 The Deviance Information criterion (DIC) is a measure for the performance of a model, considering both model fit and model complexity.
 DIC plots visualize the DIC across several models, usually with increasing number of clusters, K, and help the analyst to decide for an appropriate number of clusters.
 As a rule of thumb, the best model is the one where the DIC levels off. **Figure 8** shows the DIC for seven models with increasing number of areas – K = 1 to K = 7.
 The DIC levels off for K = 2, suggesting two salient contact areas in the data.
 As the DIC plot compares performance across models, it needs several result files as input.